 - Hart Memorial Trophy: 2 times

-Mark Messier had a long career in the NHL.
-He competed in the league for 26 years, representing four different teams.
 He won six Stanley Cups and two Hart Memorial Trophies.
 He is one of the most successful center players of modern times.

-Messier made a bad name for himself with discipline issues in his very first season.
+Messier made a bad name for himself with discipline issues in his first season.
 He even missed a team flight.
-He changed himself soon and became the locker room leader of the team.
-His presence brought about aggression in the team.

 Mark Messier started his career as a left winger but later played in the center position.
 He was quite skillful in both positions.
 He played 1756 games in his career and registered 694 goals.
-In addition, he scored 92 game-winning goals.
-It makes him a worthy entrant on the list.

 Career Stats of Mark Messier

-Games | Goals | Assists | Points | Shots on goal | Game winning goals |
+Games | Goals | Assists | Points | Shots on goal | Game-winning goals |

 1756 | 694 | 1193 | 1887 | 4221 | 92 |